silvanmelchior/IncognitoPilot/README.md

 The video shows Incognito Pilot with GPT-4.
 While your conversation and approved code results are sent to OpenAI's API, your **data is kept locally** on your machine.
 The interpreter is running locally as well and processes your data right there.
-And you can go even further and use Llama 2 to have everything running on your machine.
+And you can go even further and use Code Llama / Llama 2 to have everything running on your machine.

 ## :package: Installation (GPT via OpenAI API)

 This section shows how to install **Incognito Pilot** using a GPT model via OpenAI's API.
 For

-- **Llama 2**, check [Installation for Llama 2](/docs/INSTALLATION_LLAMA.md) instead, and for
+- **Code Llama / Llama 2**, check [Installation for Llama 2](/docs/INSTALLATION_LLAMA.md) instead, and for
 - **GPT on Azure**, check [Installation with Azure](/docs/INSTALLATION_AZURE.md) instead.
 - If you don't have docker, you can install **Incognito Pilot** on your system directly, using the development setup (see below).